 MIT Technology Review recognises every year young innovators, exceptionally talented entrepreneurs, who are developing new technologies to solve the problems affecting society today.
 They look at things in new ways and discover powerful and innovative uses of working with technology.

-Winners have varied profiles, from researchers to entrepreneurs but what they all have in common is the desire to develop projects that will change society and business, as well as our way of working, learning, healing, manufacturing or communicating.
+Winners have varied profiles, from researchers to entrepreneurs but what they all have in common is the desire to develop projects that will change society and business, as well as our way of working, learning, and communicating.

 More information about the winners and how their stories can inspire us to work towards that level of performance here.